 The Board of Directors is the highest decision-making body of Athora Belgium, with the exception of matters reserved for the Executive Committee, General Meeting of Shareholders or for another body.
-The Board of Directors holds the final responsibility of the insurance company.
+The Board of Directors holds the final responsibility for the insurance company.

-In general, the Board of Directors has two specific functions: a strategic function (strategy, the risk policy and the integrity policy) and the supervision of management.
+In general, the Board of Directors has two specific functions: a strategic function and the supervision of management.